METRO Magazine Logo

 The U.S., specifically, is likely to take longer due to its current state of autonomous vehicle regulation.
 In addition, the electric buses currently in the country are often unsuitable for conversion into autonomous buses.

 “There is no regulation, no legislation, federal or state, for autonomous mass transportation,” said Ofir.
 “No one is dealing with it yet.
-I have gone to DC a few times and spoken with Congress members, and they’re still thinking of robot taxis that drive one or two passengers at a time.
+I have been to DC a few times and spoken with Congress members, and they’re still thinking about robot taxis that drive one or two passengers at a time.
 They don’t think about autonomous buses.”

 If lawmakers address the regulatory gap and provide incentives for autonomous electric buses, they could soon be used in public transit systems.